Founder & Leadership Teams

 Founding teams on the African continent demonstrate great diversity along many demographic attributes - level of education, gender, income status, race, and ethnic group.
 Professor Tim Weiss, Markus Perkmann, and Nelson Phillips, in their research on scaling technology ventures in Africa, identify three founder archetypes, each giving rise to distinct consequences for scaling styles and outcomes.

-Born and educated in Africa - are equipped with deep local knowledge and access to domestic networks and resources.
+• Domestic entrepreneurs - born and educated in Africa - are equipped with deep local knowledge and access to domestic networks and resources.
 Their advantage is institutional embeddedness; their constraint is often limited access to international capital networks.

 The power of two

-Most startup deals in Africa - approximately 80 percent - are signed by startups with two co-founders or more.
-Africa: The Big Deal data suggests roughly half of all deals are signed by a founding team duo, regardless of deal size, sector, gender diversity, or geography.
-Scaling Through Chaos corroborates this globally: 71 percent of highly successful startups in their dataset have two or three founders, and co-founders almost always join before a company's first fundraising event - 93 percent of the time.
+Most startup deals in Africa - approximately 80 percent - are signed by startups with two co-founders or more Africa: The Big Deal data suggests roughly half of all deals are signed by a founding team duo, regardless of deal size, sector, gender diversity, or geography.
+Index Ventures' Scaling Through Chaos corroborates this globally: 71 percent of highly successful startups in their dataset have two or three founders, and co-founders almost always join before a company's first fundraising event - 93 percent of the time.

 As deals grow in size in Africa, so does the size of the founding team.
 Solo founders make up 27 percent of small deals below $1 million, but this proportion falls to 13 percent for deals of $10 million or more.
 Gender-diverse founding teams are larger - though this is largely a consequence of the fact that when a solo founder raises $1 million or more, that founder is male in 95 percent of cases.